moby/moby/docs/sources/installation/google.md

     $ curl https://dl.google.com/dl/cloudsdk/release/install_google_cloud_sdk.bash | bash
     $ gcloud auth login
-    Enter a cloud project id (or leave blank to not set): <--! enter your project id here, *not* your project name -->
+    Enter a cloud project id (or leave blank to not set): <*enter your project id here, NOT your project name*>

 3. Start a new instance, select a zone close to you and the desired instance size: